prometheus/docs/content/docs/guides/multi-target-exporter.md

 Our request will not change, but the metrics that come back from our request will now bear a label `instance="http://prometheus.io"`.

-After that we write the value `localhost:9115` (the URI of our exporter) to the the label `__address__`.
+After that we write the value `localhost:9115` (the URI of our exporter) to the label `__address__`.
 This will be used as the hostname and port for the Prometheus scrape requests.
 So that it queries the exporter and not the target URI directly.

 ```yaml
   relabel_configs: